World Art Day, held annually on April 15, celebrates the fine arts. In addition to appreciating art, you can properly insure your valuable collection.

 Property Insurance

 Protect your artwork if it’s damaged or stolen with property insurance.
-Your regular homeowner’s insurance policy will include coverage for collectibles, but consider adding a fine art floater to supplement your policy and ensure your valuable collection is protected.
+A homeowner’s policy may include coverage for collectibles, but consider adding a fine art floater to supplement your policy and ensure your valuable collection is protected.

 Where to Buy Art Insurance